rasmusfreund/bioinf-prog-course/book/chapters/03_writing_a_program.md

 print("Hello world"))
 ```

-  -- and then got an error like this:
+&ndash; and then got an error like this:

 ```
   File "hello.py", line 1